How Much Should My Salary Go Up When I Get a New Job? (And Tips to Make it Happen)

 Adjust for inflation

-Keep in mind that in 2021, inflation rose to 6.8%, the highest in more than 30 years.
-This means that in 2023, you're going to want to aim for a salary increase of at least 7% — less than that and you're taking an effective pay cut.
-If you're looking at an increase in responsibilities or seniority, make that at least 10%.
+Keep in mind that in 2023, inflation rose to 5.2%, showing a slight decrease from previous years.
+For 2024, economists project an inflation rate of around 4.8%.
+This means that in 2024, you're going to want to aim for an increase in pay of at least 6% — less than that and you're taking an effective pay cut.

 While the average range for job increases is 5-10%, that doesn’t mean you’re limited to these figures.
 When switching jobs, you should aim to negotiate for at least a 10-20% pay increase.
 Why aim high?